Chinese grouse: Status and conservation

 The Chinese grouse is considered an endangered species in China.
 The population has been declining over the years.
 The main cause of this decline is habitat loss due to deforestation and habitat fragmentation.
 Current efforts are being made in China to stabilize the population, such as reducing logging.

 The IUCN also recognizes that the population is declining.
 The Chinese grouse is listed as Near Threatened on the IUCN Red List.

 Behavior

 Vocalizations

 The Chinese grouse, like other grouse species, use vocalizations when defending their territory.
 Their vocalizations can be described as a "whirring, bi-syllabic flutter-jump".
 These vocalizations are much less complex than those of the North American ruffed grouse.
 Male Chinese grouse also make an "offensive-cantus" (a series of nasal clucks) when courting females and in other instances of short-distance communication.
 They will also fan out their tail feathers, spread their wings, and fluff up their plumage to appear larger and more imposing.

 Chinese grouse will also produce a variety of alarm calls.

-Among the three species in the genus Bonasa, of which the Chinese grouse is sometimes considered to be a part of, the Chinese grouse has the least complex vocalizations.
+Among the three species in the genus Bonasa, of which the Chinese grouse is sometimes considered to be a part, the Chinese grouse has the least complex vocalizations.